-The flexible packaging industry is increasingly adopting mono-materials and other recyclable solutions to improve the sustainability of flexible packaging.
-This shift is largely driven by full value chain consortiums, which aim to make recycling more economically viable for recyclers.
-By producing a more homogeneous recycled output, the value of recycled materials increases, which in turn encourages the recycling of flexible packaging.
+The flexible packaging industry is increasingly adopting mono-material and other recyclable solutions to improve the end of life of custom pouches.
+This shift is largely driven by full value chain consortiums, which aim to make recyclate material more valuable for recyclers.
+By producing a more homogeneous recycled output the logic is that this will increase the value of recycled materials, which in turn will encourage the recycling of flexible packaging.

-While some pouches are marketed as ‘recyclable,’ they often aren’t accepted in kerbside recycling programs.
-This is due to limited collection by recyclers, even though these pouches can technically be recycled.
-As a result, consumers must take them to large store drop-off points or participate in specialist recycling schemes like Terracycle.
+While many pouches are often marketed as ‘recyclable,’ they often aren’t processed in kerbside recycling programs in the UK.
+This is due to limited collection of flexible packaging by local authorities, even though the materials can usually be recycled in reality.
+As a result, consumers take them to large store drop-off points or participate in specialist recycling schemes like Terracycle.

-Pouches designed for recyclability are typically made from mono-materials, consisting of a single type of plastic, usually polyethylene (PE).
-Common mono-material constructions include MDO PE/PE, BOPE/PE, and HDPE/PE, each offering different qualities.
-These pouches are often identified by the recycling logo featuring the number 4, indicating they are made from LDPE (Low-Density Polyethylene).
-In contrast, mixed-material pouches are marked with the number 7, as governed by Resin Identification Codes (RICs).
+Mono-material structures include BOPP/CPP, BOPP/MetIOMDO PE/PE, BOPE/PE, and HDPE/PE, which each offering different aesthetic, performance and barrier properties.
+These pouches are often identified by the recycling logo featuring the number 4 or 2, indicating they are made from LDPE (Low-Density Polyethylene) or Polypropylene.
+Mixed-laminate pouches are marked with the number 7, as governed by Resin Identification Codes (RICs).

 The implemention of kerbside recycling regulations has been delayed due to ongoing discussions between the packaging industry and Defra.
 These discussions focus on aligning definitions for multi-laminates within the Simpler Recycling framework and ensuring consistency with the upcoming packaging Extended Producer Responsibility (pEPR) regulations.
 It is understood from industry experts that pEPR funds will now be allocated to local authorities to pay for more collections, not for wider recycling infrastructure as originally anticipated.
 While a conclusion was expected by now, we are still awaiting the final outcome.

-Although progress may seem slow, significant strides are being made to advance kerbside recycling in the UK.
-The Simpler Recycling Scheme, launched in 2021, is leading efforts to improve recycling rates for flexible packaging such as pouches.
-Currently, the scheme is being trialed in seven local authorities, with plans for nationwide rollout by 2027.
-Additionally, two more local authorities are expected to join the scheme in 2024.
+Significant strides are being made to advance kerbside recycling in the UK.
+The Simpler Recycling Scheme, launched in 2021, is leading efforts to improve recycling rates for flexible packaging such as pouches after a successful Flexconnect trial in seven local authorities.
+The scheme is due to be rolled out nationwide in spring 2027.

 While there is excitement around the development of mono-material pouches for their recyclability, many brands continue to favor paper-based pouches for their perceived environmental benefits and aesthetic appeal.